hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-instance-copy-tags-to-snapshot-configured.md

     → → Overall Result: true

-    This result means that all resources have passed the policy check for the policy rds-copy-tags-to-snapshot-configured.
+    This result means that all resources have passed the policy check for the policy rds-instance-copy-tags-to-snapshot-configured.

     ✓ Found 0 resource violations

-    rds-copy-tags-to-snapshot-configured.sentinel:44:1 - Rule "main"
+    rds-instance-copy-tags-to-snapshot-configured.sentinel:44:1 - Rule "main"
       Value:
         true